PrestaShop/docs/src/content/1.7/themes/getting-started/asset-management/_index.md

 This unique identifier needed for each asset.
 Reusing the same ID is useful to either override or unregister something already loaded by the Core or a native module.

-However, avoid generic names when adding new JS and CSS files to avoid colision with other extensions.
+However, avoid generic names when adding new JS and CSS files to avoid collision with other extensions.
 Prefixing with your module or theme name is a good start.

 **Relative path**